 This is a history project about the Iron Curtain that divided the two Germanys and at which the Regiment patrolled for decades.

-If anyone has other websites that they think are of interest to our readers, please send them to me at opens in a new email@example.com new email for possible inclusion in future E-News.
+If anyone has other websites that they think are of interest to our readers, please send them to me at firstname.lastname@example.org for possible inclusion in future E-News.

 In addition, there is a Facebook page “Association of Border Cavalry Professionals” that might be of interest to those of you on Facebook.